Thor hammered in NY return, Yanks hand Halos 6th loss in row

 AP Baseball Writer

-NEW YORK (AP) — Noah Syndergaard was rocked in his return to New York, giving up Matt Carpenter’s two-run homer in a four-run first inning that propelled the Yankees over the reeling Los Angeles Angels 9-1 Tuesday night.
+“Something wasn’t adding up,” Syndergaard said Tuesday night after the Yankees routed the reeling Los Angeles Angels 9-1.
+“I just kind of noticed how tense my upper body was, and it’s kind of hard to deliver a quality pitch when you’re really tight out there.”

+Aaron Judge helped turn the game when the 6-foot-7 All-Star jumped to get his glove above the 8-foot-5 center-field wall and denied Shohei Ohtani a possible first-inning home run.
+Matt Carpenter’s two-run homer capped a four-run bottom half.

-Starting a high-profile three-game series against Shohei Ohtani, Mike Trout & Co., New York improved the American League’s best record to 34-14 and sent the Angels (27-23) to their season-worst sixth straight loss.
+Starting a high-profile three-game series against Ohtani, Mike Trout & Co., New York improved on the American League’s best record, 34-14, and sent the 27-23 Angels to their season-worst sixth straight loss.

-Jordan Montgomery (1-1) pitched four-hit ball for seven innings, allowing Luis Rengifo’s seventh-inning homer on a hanging curveball.

-Aaron Judge, the 6-foot-7 All-Star, helped out with his glove, jumping to get his glove above the 8-foot-5 center-field wall to deny Ohtani a possible home run in the first.
+“Fortunately we got off to a wonderful start so that you can kind of absorb a moment like this,” Angels manager Joe Maddon said.
+“When you get off to a really bad start, moments like this could be devastating.'”

+A Mets fan-favorite at Citi Field from 2015-19, Syndergaard played catch in Central Park on Monday with Angels teammate Reid Detmers, who pitched a no-hitter on May 10.

 Syndergaard (4-3) got just one swinging strike among 45 pitches, averaging 94 mph with his fastball.
 He allowed five runs, seven hits and a walk, his ERA rising from 3.08 to 4.02.